mdkmk/socktalk/README.md

 # Chat Server

-Please install the requirements, and if you run into issues you can use a virtual environment, then launch either server.py and client.py and call_ai_client.py, or launch start_server_with_ai_client.py and client.py.
+Please install the requirements, and if you run into issues you can use a virtual environment, then launch either start_server_with_ai_client_v3.py after adjusting the settings (ai_client api key, enabling ai mode 1 or ai mode 2), then launch ai_client_v5.py (can be launched multiple times, for multiple users)
-You can launch multiple clients with different usernames.

 ## Python Networking Task: Building a Chat Server and Client